The Complete Cold Calling Guide for B2B Sales

 - Allow the prospect some time to elaborate on their current situation.

-- Be prepared with a follow pain point for those that can’t relate.
+- Be prepared with an additional pain point for those that can’t relate.

 5. Call Them to Action